Mosiwi/mosiwi_wiki/docs/source/arduino/resources/make_an_arduino_library/make_an_arduino_library.md

 The beginning of "#" is a comment and can be omitted!
 ```

 There is also a **"library.properties"** file in the "LED" folder, which is a configuration library that can display the library name in the Arduino IDE.
-Copy the following code into the **"library.properties"** file:
+Copy the following text into the **"library.properties"** file:
 ```
 name=LED
 version=*